B i o g r a p h y

 Critics describe Richardson’s music as ethereal, haunting, enrapturing, and evocative.
 Our State Magazine characterizes her sound as sophisticated and elegant.

 Marta pursues relationships with other “like-souled” artists – painters, poets, storytellers, filmographers, and of course, fellow musicians.
-Presently she enjoys working with artists such spoken word poet, Josephus iii, painter, Mariyah Sultan and singer-songwriter/producer, Jonathan Paul.
+Presently she enjoys working with artists such spoken word poet, Josephus iii, painter, Mariyah Sultan and singer-songwriter/producer, Rory Paul.

 Though classically trained, her love for improvisation has been honed over many years while playing worship in the Church.
 Worship and intercession continue to be her first loves.
 Marta frequently plays for area churches, conferences and special worship concerts.